Geography Taught Masters

 MA Climate, Risk & Society

-Our postgraduate courses share an interdisciplinary foundation in risk and vulnerability.
-Our different degree programmes deepen students’ understanding of the risks emerging from anthropogenic climate change, hazards and political responses to disruption.
+The taught postgraduate courses on the Risk route share an interdisciplinary foundation in risk and vulnerability.
+Our different MA courses on this route deepen students’ understanding of the risks emerging from anthropogenic climate change, hazards and political responses to disruption.

 Our MA in Climate, Risk and Society provides an in-depth understanding of how changes in the global climate resulting from human activity are set to pose new risks and challenges to society whether in the form of natural physical events or more indirectly through political activity.